MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-infrastructure-merge-faq.md

 ### How does this change impact me if I am an existing customer using the HR module on the Operations infrastructure and the Dynamics 365 Human Resources application, through custom integrations?

-The custom integration between Dynamics 365 Human Resources and the Finance HR module will no longer be needed.
+The custom integration between Dynamics 365 Human Resources and Finance HR will no longer be needed.
 All human resources data will reside in the same database as the other Finance and Operations apps.

 ## Migration from Dynamics 365 Human Resources to Finance and Operations apps